via Youtube, video by Ogilvy & Mather

 Carlos remembers that the grammatical section of the SAT was the biggest headache but his mentor taught him not to be afraid of letters.
 “That was the best strategy,” he notes.
 With Let’s Get Ready’s help, Carlos saw a 270-point increase in his SAT score, landing him with a final score of 1,770.

-“We know this tutoring can help a lot of students from low-income families like Carlos be prepared for college,” says Robin Melen, Program Director from Westchester Community Foundation.
+“We know this tutoring can help a lot of students like Carlos be prepared for college,” says Robin Melen, Program Director from Westchester Community Foundation.
 “92% of the participants enter college after going through the Let’s Get Ready program and working with a Coach/mentor.
-This is a big success because only 47% of low-income family students enter college after high school,” she adds.
+This is a big success because only 47% of students [from low-income backgrounds] enter college after high school,” she adds.

 At print time, Carlos has been accepted at Stony Brook University, where he plans to study International Finance and Economics.
 His next goal is to work at a Fortune 500 company.